DataJohann/cryptocurrencies/README.md

 ## 2. Run:
     ls
-## in your terminal and the "run.sh" file should show up in the list.
+### in your terminal and the "run.sh" file should show up in the list.
 If not, you're in the wrong directory

 ## 3. Once in the right directory, run:

     chmod a+x run.sh
-## still in your terminal.
+### while still in your terminal.
 This will make run.sh file executable

+## 4. From the project's main directory, navigate to crypto directory

+## 5. Use your preferred text editor to make a file with the name 'config.py'

+## 6. Inside the config.py file, make a variable called "password" and set it equals to your password for psql.
+For example:

+password = 'my_password'

+### make sure you surround your password with quotes

 # Step 4: Activating environment and running app: